 Existing underwater SLAM systems often struggle to operate reliably in underwater environments with weak texture and degraded geometry, resulting in intermittent tracking and sparse mapping.
-Therefore, we present Water-DSLAM, a novel laser-aided multi-modal information fusion system that can achieve uninterrupted dense SLAM capable of continuous observation in diverse complex underwater scenarios.
+Therefore, we present Water-DSLAM, a novel continuity-oriented multi-modal dense SLAM system that leverages elastic external constraints to sustain reliable in-situ observation in diverse complex underwater scenarios.
 First, we develop Water-Scanner, a multi-sensor fusion robotic platform featuring a proprietary Underwater Binocular Structured Light (UBSL) module that enables accurate 3D perception to collect data.
 Then, a triple-subsystem front end architecture is proposed, where the DP-INS subsystem provides a high update rate for motion estimation and is tightly coupled with the Water-Stereo subsystem to enhance performance in poor visual feature environments, as well as with the Water-UBSL subsystem to improve robustness in structurally degraded scenarios.
 Furthermore, a multi-modal factor graph back end is introduced to dynamically fuse heterogeneous sensor data.
 The proposed factor graph maintenance strategy effectively handles asynchronous sensor frequencies and partial data loss.
-Experimental results demonstrate that Water-DSLAM achieves superior localization accuracy and robustness, maintaining a 100% continuity ratio during partial sensor dropout.
-It also generates dense maps at 7432.6 points/m3, approximately eight times denser than existing methods.
-These results were consistently validated in multiple challenging environments, including an artificial pool, a 16-meter-deep sinkhole, a natural river, and an offshore zone of the South China Sea.
-This work represents the first complete solution for continuous underwater robotic dense in-situ observation.
+Experimental results demonstrate that Water-DSLAM is capable of sustained localization and dense mapping in multiple challenging underwater environments, including an artificial pool, a 16-meter-deep sinkhole, a natural river, and an offshore zone of the South China Sea.
+This work presents a system-level framework toward continuous underwater robotic dense in-situ observation under degraded sensing conditions.
+Our project is available at https://water-scanner.github.io/.

 Ablation Experiment: Multi-Subsystem Ablation Verification